jez/pandoc-markdown-css-theme/src/index.md

 ------------------------------------------------------------------------
 :::

-This project provides a couple CSS files and templates for using Pandoc[^pandoc] to generate standalone HTML files.
+This project provides CSS files and a template for using Pandoc[^pandoc] to generate standalone HTML files.
 It supports most features Pandoc Markdown has to offer, and some extras.
 A short list of headline features:

 [^pandoc]:
   [Pandoc] is a "universal document converter."
 It is particularly good at